2 Kings 7:13

 But one of his servants replied

-This phrase introduces a servant who steps forward with a suggestion.
-In the Hebrew context, a "servant" (עֶבֶד, 'eved) often denotes someone in a position of service or subordination, yet here, it highlights the wisdom and initiative that can come from unexpected sources.
-This servant's courage to speak up reflects the biblical theme that God can use anyone, regardless of status, to fulfill His purposes.
+This phrase introduces a servant who speaks up with a suggestion.
+In the context of ancient Israel, servants often played significant roles in the narrative, sometimes providing wisdom or insight.
+This reflects the biblical theme that God can use anyone, regardless of their social status, to fulfill His purposes.

 Persons / Places / Events